mdoery/fake_lunch_hub/README.md

 rake db:create
 ```

-# The rake command bombed for me.
+The rake command bombed for me.
 I had to make sure all 5.1.3 versions were removed from my gems.
 I used this command to look for them:

 ```
 ruby -S gem list --local
 ```

-# I noticed there were a few more gems with 5.1.3.
-I'm not sure how they got installed.
-This is what's in my Gemfile:
+I noticed there were several gems with 5.1.3, and I think they got installed because the Gemfile for fake_lunch_hub points to 5.1.3 or higher.
+I edited my Gemfile to use 4.2.51:

 ```
 source 'https://rubygems.org'

-gem 'rails', '= 4.2.5.1'
+gem 'rails', '4.2.5.1'

-gem 'rails-api', '=0.4.1'
+gem 'rails-api', '0.4.1'

 gem 'spring', :group => :development